jaaack-wang/ling_feature_extractor/README.md

 ### Dealing with a part of a corpus
 ```
 from LFE.extractor import *

 lfe = CorpusLFE('/directory/to/the/corpus/under/analysis/')
 # get_filepath_list and select the files you want to examine and construct a list
 fp_list = lfe.get_filepath_list()
-# loop with the list and use the functionalities mentioned above to get the results you want
+# loop through the list and use the functionalities mentioned above to get the results you want
 ```